cns-kim-lab/nkim_et_al_2020/README.md

 [trakem2_files]
 This directory contains trakem2 project files for the skeleton tracing of 18 dendrites and the labels for synapses.
+These are the raw data for all the analysis in the manuscript